-The high-level, overarching scientific board is formed by leaders of IMI neurodegeneration projects and is chaired by Carlos Dìaz.
+The high-level, overarching scientific board is formed by leaders of Innovative medicines Initiative (IMI) neurodegeneration projects and is chaired by Carlos Dìaz.
 The Scientific Coordination Board is responsible for decision making regarding overall scientific strategy, creation of Working Groups and Task Forces, assessment, and recommendations on prioritisation and resourcing of synergies.
 The Scientific Coordination Board will meet face-to-face at least once per semester.
 As the funding period of Neuronet has reached its end in August 2022, the profiles of the members of the Scientific Coordination Board may become out-of-date.

 Dag Aarsland, MD, is Professor and Head of Department of Old Age Psychiatry, Institute of Psychiatry, Psychology and Neuroscience at King’s College London, and Research Director at the Centre for Age-Related Medicine, Stavanger University Hospital.